adamewing/tldr/README.md

 ### EmptyReads
 Number of reads spanning both TSDs +/- `--wiggle` parameter with no evidence for insertion, useful for inferring genotype

+### EmptyPhase
+Phase/Haplotype info for empty site reads (requires PS/HP tags to be present)

 ### NonRef
 If `-n/--nonref` given, annotate whether insertion is a known non-reference insertion ("NA" otherwise)